So, you are searching for an alternative user onboarding software to Whatfix or just looking to see what its biggest competitors are.

 Before moving on to the alternatives, let’s check the details of Whatfix, its pricing and the reviews it got:

 What does Whatfix do?

-Whatfix is an in-app guidance tool used to onboard new users and to increase the retention of the existing ones.
+Whatfix is an in-app guidance tool used to onboard new users and to increase the What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… of the existing ones.

-Whatfix improves product adoption with in-app help tools and the onboarding features we have mentioned.
+Whatfix improves What is product adoption?
+Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… with in-app help tools and the onboarding features we have mentioned.
 Usually preferred by enterprises, Whatfix falls behind on providing these enterprise users with one thing they need, systematic quality analytics.

 Due to the limited analytics, or the fact that it is far too comprehensive for your small startup, you might have started searching for an alternative to Whatfix.